peppertech/OracleJETWorkshop2019/part1.md

 </oj-timeline>
 ```

+4. In the browser, you should now see the Timeline scenario working and displaying data, exactly as shown in the [Single Series Timeline from the Oracle JET Cookbook].

+### (c) Customizing the Timeline Component

-4. We will provide the erpData.json file, with local data in the component – local method and remote method.
+1. We will provide the erpData.json file, with local data in the component – local method and remote method.
 Show how to customize attributes of the timeline based on the data coming in – thumbnail and svg styling.

-5. Form layout with two select boxes, one for the start year and one for the end year.
+2. Form layout with two select boxes, one for the start year and one for the end year.
 Year generator, generates years.
 Set start date and end date of our timeline.

-### (c) Use Real Data
+### (d) Use Real Data

-The above works against local data.
+1. The above works against local data.
 Create a connection to the data using an AJAX, using Basic authentication, so no getJSON, using an array data provider, to the real URL.

-Go to index.html, items=[[dataProvider]], add a property in component.json file called 'items', type 'oj.DataProvider', displayName and description must be changed as well for Visual Builder.
+2. Go to index.html, items=[[dataProvider]], add a property in component.json file called 'items', type 'oj.DataProvider', displayName and description must be changed as well for Visual Builder.

-In timeline Web Component ViewModel, read the data coming in from the consumer.
+3. In timeline Web Component ViewModel, read the data coming in from the consumer.

 ## Part 3: Integrate into Visual Builder